-Penn State Erie, The Behrend College, invites applications for a tenure-track faculty position in Environmental Science at the Assistant Professor level to begin August 2015.
-A Ph.D. in an environmental science or engineering area (e.g.: env. geochemistry, aqueous geochemistry, env. engineering, soil geochemistry, env. toxicology) is required at the time of appointment.
-The successful candidate should have demonstrated skills and interests in undergraduate education, and in mentoring undergraduate research in field and lab settings.
-The candidate should have the ability to develop a strong research program in their area of environmental expertise and participate in collaborative research with program faculty.
+Penn State Erie, The Behrend College, invites applications for a tenure-track faculty position in Chemistry at the Assistant Professor level to begin August 2016.
+A Ph.D. in Chemistry or Biochemistry is required at the time of appointment.
+Postdoctoral research and/or teaching experience is desirable.
+Teaching duties will include organic chemistry, biochemistry and upper-level courses commensurate with background and experience.
+The candidate should have the ability to develop a strong research program in organic, bioorganic or biochemistry and have demonstrated skills and interests in undergraduate education and mentoring undergraduate research.

 Penn State Behrend is a four-year, primarily undergraduate college of Penn State University with approximately 4,400 students and thirty-four baccalaureate majors.
 The College is committed to balance between teaching and research.
-The School of Science offers four-year majors in biology, chemistry, mathematics, math education, nursing, physics, and general science.
+The School of Science offers bachelor degrees in biology, chemistry, environmental science, mathematics, math education, nursing, physics, and general science.

 Erie Pennsylvania, a metropolitan area of 280,000 residents, is a major service, tourism, medical, and industrial center on Lake Erie’s Presque Isle Bay and is located two hours from Cleveland, Pittsburgh, and Buffalo.
 The region offers many cultural, sports, and recreational resources, as well as modest living costs and affordable housing.

-To apply for this position, please click on Penn State Jobs.
-Choose Campus: Penn State Erie, The Behrend College; Type of Job: Academic Jobs, see Job #53931.
-Submit four documents 1) cover letter, 2) curriculum vitae including names and contact information for three references, 3) copies of graduate and undergraduate transcripts and 4) teaching and research statements including a brief explanation of suitability of research at an undergraduate college.
-Questions regarding the position can be directed to Dr. Martin G. Kociolek, Director, School of Science at email@example.com.
-Review of applications will begin November 17 and continue until the position is filled.
+All applicants must apply online at http://psu.jobs (Job #59077) and submit five documents 1) cover letter, 2) curriculum vitae including names and contact information for three references, 3) copies of graduate and undergraduate transcripts, 4) one page teaching philosophy and 5) one to two page research statement summarizing your proposed research, including a brief explanation of its suitability for an undergraduate college.
+Questions regarding the position can be directed to Dr. Martin G. Kociolek, Director, School of Science at firstname.lastname@example.org.
+Review of applications will begin October 5 and continue until the position is filled.
 Employment will require successful completion of background check(s) in accordance with University policies.